 Travelers maps and guides are available at many service stations, convenience stores and mom n' pop retails across Ohio.
 Click here for where to find a Travelers Guide.
 This list will be updated a week prior to the 2014 sale for accuracy.

 List your Yard Sale event here!
-(Click on the RED BAR to the right) The Ad Listings Section is now active for 2014...
+(Click on the RED BAR to the right) The Ad Listings Section will be captivated a week prior to the sale...
 Travelers may sort by days, communities and keywords you place here, and print out a list to shop by.

 Whether you call it a tag sale, a yard sale, garage sale, thrift sale...it is all about bargains waiting for you on the "second weekend (Thursday, Friday and Saturday) in August" to shop the Ohio Lincoln Highway BUY-WAY Yard Sale in Ohio.